-The FERC made no finding on whether ISO-NE faces a fuel security or energy security issue,51 but said ISO-NE may propose "other steps it believes are warranted to address fuel security, such as submitting a revised long-term fuel security proposal or seeking to extend one or more of the Interim Programs."52 While the FERC did not direct ISO-NE to pursue any particular approach, if ISO-NE decides to pursue a solution to address their concerns, it encouraged ISO-NE:
+term fuel security proposal or seeking to extend one or more of the Interim Programs."
+While the FERC did not direct ISO-NE to pursue any particular approach, if ISO-NE decides to pursue a solution to address their concerns, it encouraged ISO-NE:

 "to explore a market-based reserve product that provides resources sufficient lead time and ability to acquire fuel or take other steps necessary to be able to deliver energy when needed.
-We expect that such a market solution would be designed to (1) coordinate procurement of forward reserves with co-optimization of energy and reserves in the dayahead and real-time markets; (2) incentivize resources to offer into the forward, day-ahead and real-time energy and reserves markets based on their actual costs; (3) prevent the exercise of market power, including through mitigation measures, if necessary; and (4) include financial obligations or incentives sufficient to ensure resources can deliver energy and/or reserves in real-time."53
+We expect that such a market solution would be designed to (1) coordinate procurement of forward reserves with co-optimization of energy and reserves in the dayahead and real-time markets; (2) incentivize resources to offer into the forward, day-ahead and real-time energy and reserves markets based on their actual costs; (3) prevent the exercise of market power, including through mitigation measures, if necessary; and (4) include financial obligations or incentives sufficient to ensure resources can deliver energy and/or reserves in real-time."

-The FERC noted that nothing in its order prohibits ISO-NE from proposing a Day-Ahead reserves market independent of any proposal to address the concerns at issue in the ESI proceeding.54
+The FERC noted that nothing in its order prohibits ISO-NE from proposing a Day-Ahead reserves market independent of any proposal to address the concerns at issue in the ESI proceeding.

-On November 13, ISO-NE requested clarification of the Order Rejecting ESI Alternatives.
+On November 13, 2020, ISO-NE requested clarification of the Order Rejecting ESI Alternatives.
 Specifically, ISO-NE asked the FERC to clarify that ISO-NE may engage in communications with the FERC and its staff about the ESI market design, the design of the reserve markets, the option construct, and the voluntary nature of the markets as of December 1, 2020, unfettered from any ex parte restrictions arising out of this or antecedent proceedings (e.g. ER18-1509 and EL18-182 (see ISO-NE Waiver Filing: Mystic 8 & 9 below)).
-ISO-NE further asked the FERC to act expeditiously on its request.
+On December 18, 2020, ISO-NE withdrew its November 13 request, citing (i) the passage of the deadline for parties to request (and no requests filed for) rehearing and/or clarifications of the Order Rejecting ESI Alternatives and (ii) the December 3, 2020 orders issued in Docket Nos.
+ER18-1509 and EL18-182.